maramshon/3D-task/README.md

 # 3D-task
-My first task in WebGL &amp; Three.js
+My first task in WebGL , Three.js  &amp; jQuery

 The cube moves (one step & one face) on keys press:-